This page will remain available for a few more weeks, but it will no longer be updated, click here to go to the latest version.

 The kits body is identical to the '99 RS, so the fog lights in the brake cooling intakes need to be removed.
 Body and interior parts are molded in white, seats are molded in red and chassis parts are molded in black.

-I composed the picture on the right from pictures found on the Mazda Japan website to show what the real RZ looks like, a view of the dashboard can be found on the Car References page.
+I composed the picture on the right from pictures found on the Mazda Japan website to show what the real RZ looks like, a view of the dashboard and pictures of the interior can be found on a separate page, some more pictures can be found on this page.

-The production run was ended after 175 RZ types were produced, the Mazda Japan website no longer has info on the RZ.
+The production run was ended after 175 RZ types were produced.

 released in October 2001